Take Me To

-According to Forbes.com, physicians hold the number one highest paying in-demand job in America with a base salary of $212,000 in 2016.
+Physicians hold the highest paying in-demand job in America with a base salary of $212,000 in 2016, according to Forbes.com.

 The median annual wage for healthcare practitioners and technical occupations was $62,610 in May 2015, which was higher than the median annual wage for all occupations.

 The health sciences are always in demand and listed as growth industries in the future.
 Jobs in healthcare are often listed as jobs with the highest projected future increases in employment.

 What I Can Do With a Biomedical Sciences Degree